hbsagen/Tibber_Arduino_RealTime_Power/README.md

 # Tibber Arduino RealTime Power
-A Arduino and python project that displays real time power consumption
+A Arduino and python project that displays real time power consumption.
+If the connection to server.py is lost for more than 10 sec, "nc" will be displayed.

 Buildt with:
 - Arduino Mega